be-green/quantspace/README.md

 In other words, imagine we estimate the median quantile for the data.
 Now we are interested in the 75th percentile.
-But we don’t want our quantiles to cross, which they are guaranteed to do in a non-trivial linear model (just expand the line far enough–if the lines aren’t parallel, they will cross).
-What do we do?
-We take the log of the residuals relative to the median, and estimate a quantile regression on that quantity.
-The exponential model guarantees that the fitted quantile will have a positive difference vs. the median.
-You can translate the spacing back to a fitted quantile by taking the implied `predicted_spacing = log(75% - median)` by running `median + exp(predicted_spacing)`.
-The effects on each quantile are non-linear, but it avoids the crossing problem.
+But we don’t want our quantiles to cross, which they are guaranteed to do in a non-trivial linear model (if the lines aren’t parallel, they will cross).
+To avoid this problem, the package take the log of the residuals relative to the median, and estimates a linear quantile regression on that quantity.
+The exponential model guarantees that the fitted quantile will have a non-negative difference vs. the median.
+You can translate the spacing back to a fitted quantile by taking the spacing predicted by the model, exponentiating, and adding back to the median.

-Once we have a fitted model, the package also contains utilities for interpolating the density implied by the fitted quantiles.
-It does this with two steps–first it takes the highest and lowest fitted quantiles (0.95 and 0.05 by default) and uses a parametric assumption to fit the tails (gaussian by default).
-Then it uses cubic splines to interpolate the fitted quantiles, giving a continuous predictive distribution.
+The package also contains utilities for interpolating the density implied by the fitted quantiles.
+It does this in two steps–first it takes the highest and lowest fitted quantiles (0.95 and 0.05 by default) and uses a parametric assumption to fit the tails (gaussian by default), and then uses cubic splines to interpolate the fitted quantiles, giving a continuous predictive distribution.

-Standard errors are estimated via the weighted bootstrap, where the data is randomly re-weighted according to an exponential distribution with rate parameter 1.
-There are also closed-form approximate standard errors through the delta method, though this is still on the roadmap and is not integrated into the package.
-There is also support for clustered standard errors via clustered subsampling.
-This is technically available through the formula interface, but the interface for this functionality is guaranteed to change in the near future.
+The package is flexible, and works with any number of algorithms.
+It contains specialized methods for large-scale data, which use a smoothed approximation of the quantile loss function, combined with accelerated gradient descent, to estimate models at scales beyond the scope of traditional methods.

 # Installation